Faculty & Staff

 M.Ed.
 Curriculum & Instruction , Cardinal Stritch University, 2006.

 Thesis: The Essay Test: Instructional Strategies for a United States History Course

 B.S.
 Edgewood College, 1999.

-Dr. Eric V. Franco is an Assistant Professor in the Education Department.
+Dr. Eric V. Franco is an Assistant Professor and Chair of the Education Department.

-Eric began his career in teaching in 1998 and has taught a variety of courses at the corporate, public K-12, and post-secondary levels.
-As a high school teacher in an urban setting, Eric is no stranger to the challenges in today's schools and believes effective teaching begins with the recruitment of high-quality individuals committed to service, social justice, and the personal commitment to become a reflective practitioner within the context of a life-long learner.
-Eric's courses challenge students to continuously reflect on how to apply theoretical frameworks of academic disciplines and various best instructional practices under various conditions and real-world contexts in an effort to build realistic learning active learning environments facilitating student engagement and achievement for aspiring teachers.
+Eric began his teaching career in 1998 and has taught a variety of courses at the corporate, public K-12, and post-secondary levels.
+As a high school teacher in an urban setting, Eric is no stranger to the challenges in today's schools and believes effective teaching begins with the recruitment of high-quality individuals dedicated to service, social justice, and the personal commitment to become a reflective and a life-long learner.
+Eric's courses challenge students to continuously reflect on how to apply theoretical frameworks of academic disciplines and various best instructional practices under realistic conditions and real-world contexts in order to build active learning environments facilitating student engagement and achievement for aspiring teachers.